linemos/kubernetes-intro/tasks/2-main-tasks.md

 set the Docker image to be `gcr.io/$PROJECT_ID/frontend:latest`.

 This sets up a build trigger that listens to new commits on the master branch of your repository.
-If the commit is tagged with `cv-frontend`, it will use the Dockerfile in the backend directory to create a new Docker image.
+If the commit is tagged with `cv-frontend-1`, it will use the Dockerfile in the frontend directory to create a new Docker image.

-Click on the small menu on the trigger and select *Run trigger* to test it Once it is finished building, you can find the image under the *Images* in the menu point.
+7. Click on the small menu on the trigger and select *Run trigger* to test it
+8. Once it is finished building, you can find the image under the *Builder Images* in the menu point.
+9. Click on the `frontend` folder and click on the edit pencil to add a tag to the image
+10. Add the tag `1.0` to the image

 ### Test the build trigger
 You tried to run the build trigger manually in the previous step.